>>> Mulitple Spoilers, of course <<<

 3:52 - 4:09 Jaw-dropping climax as Barad-Dur crumbles to the grounds, and eventually let's rip, flattening Sauron's army.

-4:09 - 5:12 Cut to the lovely piece with solo voice as the Eagles come to rescue Frodo and Sam and carry them to safety.
+4:09 - 5:12 Cut to the lovely piece with solo voice as the Eagles come to rescue Frodo and Sam and carry them to safety.___________________________________

 Track 17: The Return of the King

-Beautiful track, made up of many different cues but which all follow seamlessly in the film, and the tale draws to a close
+Beautiful track, made up of many different cues but which all follow seamlessly in the film, and the tale draws to a close0:00 - 1:12 Beautiful flute and string passage as Frodo awakens and meets Pippin, Merry and a very amused Gandalf.

 1:12 - 1:47 The fellowship theme plays as Gimli, Legolas and Aragorn join the party.